Connor-GH/fetchme/docs/FEATURES.md

 ## Current Features

-- color (not automatic yet, but it is customizable)
+- color (automatically chosen from distro, with a manual override if desired)
 - username@hostname
 - distro name
 - kernel